jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 # 2. Going Bayesian

-All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called *Bayes Theorem*:
+All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called *Bayes Theorem*:

 $$ P(A \mid B) = \frac{P(A) P(B \mid A)}{P(B)}$$